We feel your pain. You’ve been working hard on crafting a new newsletter or engaging internal emails to round up important news about your company.

 By adding like buttons to your own internal emails, you’ll be able to engage your employees with your content and actually learn what they like.
 (Keep reading to learn how you can create interactive emails for your employees)

 These hacks have worked amazingly for our clients and us, but we’re always on the lookout for more.
-What are some of your best performing subject lines or emails?
+How are you getting your employees to open your emails?

 What has resonated in the past with your employees?
 Let us know in the comments below or tweet at us!